Hydepwns/x16-PRos/src/lib/README.md

 ### `constants.inc`

 Centralized file for all global constants and macros used throughout x16-PRos.
 All new constants should be added here, and duplication in other files should be avoided.

 **Include Order Convention:**
 All assembly files should place `%include` statements (especially for `constants.inc`) at the very top, before any use of constants or ORG directives.

+### `error_codes.inc`

+Definitions for system-wide error codes.
+Used for consistent error reporting across modules.

 ### `io.inc`